 a) The number one player on each team (the highest ATP/WTA singles ranked player) is by default the Team Captain, however each team can elect another player or person as Team Captain, provided such person is of the same nationality as the team they are representing.
-The No 1 player has the overall authority on the position of team captain.
+The No 1 player has the overall authority to make the final decision on the position of team captain.
 If the No 1 player decides to appoint a team captain instead of fulfilling the role, the chosen person must be either an ATP / WTA player, former player or coach.
 Exceptions to this are subject to approval by the Event Steering Committee.
-The Team Captain must be confirmed and submitted to the ATP/WTA no later than December 1.
+The Team Captain must be confirmed and submitted to the ATP/WTA no later than November 29, 2024.